High school clubs

 History Club

 If your history class is your nirvana, you should absolutely join your high school’s history club.
 Oftentimes, history clubs invite local historians to lecture and chat about fascinating topics.
-You’ll likely be able to converse with history teachers at your school about the topics that you’re interested in that aren’t a part of your curriculum.
+In history club, you’ll likely be able to converse with history teachers at your school about the topics that you’re interested in that aren’t a part of your curriculum.
 And there’s a chance that you may even be able to go on after-school field trips to historically relevant places in and around your town or city.

 Mathletes